 - email the Kurdish and Middle Eastern Women’s Organisation in Britain for their handbook for professionals

 Education and training need to be provided for all health and social care professionals who may work with affected women and girls, or those at risk, and with their families.
 A focus on safeguarding is essential and it is also important to consider the issues of ethnicity, custom, culture and religion in a sensitive manner.

 Local Safeguarding Partnerships are responsible for commissioning, monitoring and evaluating the effectiveness of the training, including multi-agency training, provided within their area to safeguard and promote the welfare of children.
 This is in line with their function to develop policies and procedures in relation to training of those persons who work with children or in services affecting the safety and welfare of children.
 Such policies and procedures may include specific training in relation to FGM.
 Further information can be found in the ‘Working together to safeguard children’ resource’.

 It is recommended that FGM should be a part of all staff training on safeguarding.
 Any programme of training around FGM should include the following:

 - an overview of FGM (what it is, and when and where it may be performed)

 - the socio-cultural context, including the incorrect perception that FGM is a religious obligation

 - UK FGM and child protection law

-- FGM complications
+- medical complications

-- roles of different professionals
+- the roles and responsibilities of staff

 Professionals should receive training specific to their role.
 Below are some examples of the types of training available.
 Particular requirements will need to be assessed according to the professional sector.